IBM/aspera-cli/docs/README.erb.md

 ### FASP Protocol: `ascp`

 Most file transfers will be executed using the **FASP** protocol, using `ascp`.
-Only two additional files are required to perform an Aspera Transfer, which are part of Aspera SDK:
+Only two additional files are required to perform an Aspera Transfer, which are part of Aspera Transfer Daemon:

 - `ascp`
 - `aspera-license` (in same folder, or `../etc`)